conradarcturus/lang-metadata/README.md

 4. Run `npm run dev` to start the server with some dev options
   1. or `npm run build`

+In order to push the changes to the deployed website (github pages site), follow these instructions.

+1. Run `npm run deploy` to deploy the changes.
+This will
+    1. Build the app into the dist/ folder.
+    2. Push the dist/ contents to the gh-pages branch.

 ### Initialization

 This is how we created the project originally -- you should not need to run these, but its for background.